bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 2. **Main Activity (35 minutes)**:
    - **Objective**: Explore Guatemala's independence through story, music, dictation, and drawing.
    - **Procedure**:
      - **Storytelling (10 minutes)**: Read ["Guatemala's Independence"](resources/guatemala_independence.md) aloud with expression.
 Pause occasionally to check understanding and ask, "Why did people in Guatemala want to be free from Spain?"
 (Expect answers like "They wanted to make their own rules" or "Spain was far away").
+When you reach the section about what happened after independence, emphasize that Guatemala didn't become a fully independent country immediately - it took until March 21, 1847 for Guatemala to be officially declared a sovereign state.
      - **Picture Study (5 minutes)**:
       - **Objective**: Connect with an important symbol of Guatemala's independence celebrations.
       - **Procedure**: